Fraternity Hall: History

-The building was built in the 1890s.
-It has an ornate, cantilevered balcony and it has a false front with simulated pilasters and arches which "is said to be architecturally unique".
-Its NRHP nomination asserts that "It is perhaps the most photographed ghost town building in the United States and is featured on the cover of many publications on ghost towns.
-The Architectural Record also featured Fraternity Hall as number one on a list of 12 structures in the West that should be saved.
-The first floor of the building was used as a meeting hall, community dance hall, and for theatrical presentations.
+The Fraternity Hall Association of Elkhorn was organized and incorporated on May 8, 1893, in Elkhorn, Montana, to purchase land, construct, and manage a building that the numerous fraternal organizations in the town could use.
+The result was Fraternity Hall, which was built sometime in the 1890s.

+The first floor of Fraternity Hall was used as a meeting hall, community dance hall, and for theatrical presentations.
 The second floor served as a lodge meeting hall for such groups as the Masons, Knights of Pythias, IOOF, IOGT, Sons of St. Georges, and the Ancient Order of United Workmen."